UW-Madison-DSI/Open-Source-Exploration/README.md

 ## Configuration

-Before running the scripts in this project, you will need to configure your code to use GitHub / GitLab access tokens [here](CONFIGURE.md).
+Before running the scripts in this project, you will need to configure your code to use GitHub / GitLab access tokens as described [here](CONFIGURE.md).

 ## Running